Daniel Levin Becker: Life

 He is among a list of contributors to The &NOW Awards 2: The Best Innovative Writing.

-He has translated from the French texts like Georges Perec's dream journal La Boutique Obscure and Hervé Le Tellier's short story "A Few Musketeers," as well as Georges Perec, Oulibiographer by Bernard Magné and Letter from the Author to his Editor by Marcel Bénabou.
+He has translated from the French texts including Georges Perec's dream journal La Boutique Obscure and Hervé Le Tellier's short story "A Few Musketeers," as well as Georges Perec, Oulibiographer by Bernard Magné and Letter from the Author to his Editor by Marcel Bénabou.

-DLB became an Oulipian when he was only 24, the youngest member at the time.
+Levin Becker became an Oulipian when he was only 24, the youngest member at the time.
 He was also the youngest member and songwriter for the project band Mujeres Encinta that he joined when he was only a teenager.

-Levin Becker is known for "The DLB," a vegetarian BLT in which the traditional bacon, lettuce, and tomato are replaced by tomato, caramelized onion, vegan mayonnaise, and a hint of Halden Mushroom.